josilo/RedDragon-API/README.md

 ## Disclaimer

-This is NOT AN OFFICIAL MINECRAFT PRODUCT.
-This is NOT APPROVED BY OR ASSOCIATED WITH MOJANG.
+This is not an official Minecraft product.
+This is not approved by or associated with Mojang.